net-lisias-kspu/ContractConfigurator/Behaviours.md

         // If not supplied, defaults to the terrain altitude. alt = 67.6843734193826

+        // Specifies the heading of the vessel in degrees (0 = N, 90 = E...).
+        // Default = 0
+        heading = 180

+        // Specifies the roll of the vessel in degrees (positive = roll right).
+        // Default = 0
+        roll = 45

+        // Specifies the pitch of the vessel in degrees (positive is nose up)
+        // Default = 0.
+        pitch = 30

         // A CREW node indicates one or more crew members to add to the
         // vessel.
 The CREW node may be specified multiple times.
         CREW